Olivia Rodrigo: Driving Home 2 U: Production

-Rodrigo and Dan Nigro installed a GoPro camera in Nigro's home studio, shortly after the success of "Drivers License", in order to capture them "picking apart arrangements, lyrics, and song order as it gets down to the wire".
+Rodrigo and Dan Nigro installed a GoPro camera in Nigro's home studio, shortly after the success of "Drivers License", in order to capture them "picking apart arrangements, lyrics, and song order as it gets down to the wire."

 Release and promotion

 Olivia Rodrigo: Driving Home 2 U was announced via Rodrigo's social media profiles on February 17, 2022.
 A teaser trailer for the film was released on the same day.
 The film was released to Disney+ on March 25, 2022, and to Hulu on May 1, 2022.
 On the 21st of March, a new arrangement of jealousy, jealousy from Driving Home 2 U was released by Disney Plus.
 The film had one television airing on May 1, 2022, on Freeform in the United States.

 Reception

 Audience viewership

-According to Whip Media, Olivia Rodrigo: Driving Home 2 U was the 10th most streamed movie across all platforms, in the United States, during the week of March 25, 2022 to March 27, 2022.
+According to Whip Media's TV Time, Olivia Rodrigo: Driving Home 2 U was the 10th most streamed movie across all platforms in the United States during the week of March 25 to March 27, 2022.